 Prerequisites: MATH 3311 or MATH 3325, and either CMPS 1153 or CMPS 1155, or permission of the instructor An introduction to graph theory.
-Topics will include graphs, digraphs, and trees, connectivity, graph colouring, spanning tree and shortest path algorithms, and related additional topics.
+Topics will include graphs, digraphs, and trees, connectivity, graph colouring, spanning tree and shortest path algorithms, and applications.
 Students will also be expected to complete independent work involving the graph theory literature.
 This course is intended for honours students or potential honours students; other students may prefer MATH 3333.
 Note: Students who have received credit for MATH 3333 may not take this course for credit.

-Concepts in Mathematical Statistics
+Further Topics in Mathematical Statistics

-Prerequisites: MATH 2208, 2212, 2222 and either MATH 2207 or 2209 sufficiency, Fisher information, and a comparison of frequentist, likelihood and Bayesian approaches to inference.
+Prerequisites: MATH 2208, 2212, 2222, 3306

+and either MATH 2207 or 2209

+The theory of statistical inference based on the likelihood function.
+Topics will include likelihood function for single and multiple parameter families, likelihood intervals and their relationship to confidence intervals, likelihood ratio tests, sufficiency, Fisher information, and a comparison of frequentist, likelihood and Bayesian approaches to inference.
 Students will be introduced to the concept of uniformly most powerful tests and the Neyman-Pearson Lemma.
 Note: Students may not take both MATH 3307 and MATH 4407 for credit.